 3. GET TRAINED.

 Training sessions are conducted at Boston Partners in Education’s office at 44 Farnsworth Street by our Director of Education and Training, Marc Saunders.
 Training may also be available off site for large groups.
 Training sessions last about two and a half hours and are held throughout the year.
-For details or a current training schedule, please call Marc Saunders at 617.451.6145.
+For details or a current training schedule, please contact us at 617.451.6145.

 4. BEGIN TUTORING AND MENTORING.